-- NOTE: To connect a TV to your computer, you must purchase an S-video cable, which is available at most consumer electronics stores.
-An S-video cable is not included with your computer. - 1 Follow the procedures in "Before You Begin" on page 55. - 2 Connect one end of the S-video cable to the TV-OUT connector on the back of the computer. - 3 Connect the other end of the S-video cable to the S-video input connector on your TV. - 4 Connect the VGA or DVI monitor.
+- NOTE: You must purchase an S-video cable, available at most consumer electronics stores, to connect a TV to your computer.
+It is not included with your computer. - 1 Follow the procedures in "Before You Begin" on page 59. - 2 Connect one end of the S-video cable to the optional TV-OUT connector on the back of the computer. - 3 Connect the other end of the S-video cable to the S-video input connector on your TV. - Connect the VGA or DVI monitor.